Trademarks 101: The Benefits of Registering with USPTO

 Assists with Court Cases

 While trademark registration serves to limit duplicate usage, there may be occasions in which a business owner is forced to bring an action to prohibit another from using a similar mark.

-A federally registered trademark provides significant protection and may even entitle a company to treble damages if a mark is easily identifiable and there is a provable loss of business due to the violation of a trademark.
+A federally registered trademark provides significant protection and may even entitle a company to treble damages if a mark is easily identifiable and there is a

 While in no way an exhaustive list, these are among the more common benefits of federally registering a U.S. trademark.
 Regardless of the product or service at issue, federally registering a company’s mark is an important step towards protecting its identity and brand.